 A facilities plan must also include adequate information to complete an environmental review.

 The agencies listed in the facilities plan document must be given the opportunity to review and comment on the proposed project.
 After these items are addressed, the department will issue an environmental review to the applicant to publish in a local newspaper.
 The Board of Water and Natural Resources will consider a loan application after the publication of the environmental review.

 The facilities planning process requires a public hearing.
 A "Notice of Public Hearing" should be published at least 10 days prior to the hearing.
 The publication shall include a description of the project, the amount of SRF loan to be borrowed, and the interest rate and term of the loan.
 Minutes must be kept at the public hearing and should include a summary of any comments received on the proposed project.
 A copy of the affidavit of publication and meeting minutes must be submitted as part of the final Facilities Plan.

 The Safe Drinking Water Act prohibits the department from loaning funds to water systems that do not

 have the technical, managerial, and financial capacity to operate the system, unless the intended project will address the capacity deficiency.
-Applicants with an existing public water system are required to complete the capacity assessment worksheets included in Section 6.10.
+Applicants with an existing public water system are required to complete the capacity assessment worksheets included in the application.
 The completed capacity assessment must be included as part of the application.

 Applicants requesting assistance for new public water systems must also complete a capacity assessment worksheet.
-For more information on the new system assessments, see section 6.10.3.
+For more information on the new system assessments, see page 21 of the capacity assessment.